microsoft/snippet-timekeeper/README.md

 # Snippet

-> Snippet is a small extensible library to measure execution times of the code sections
-> in a way that does not compromise with the readability and can be shipped to production
-> without any additional setup.
+Snippet is a small extensible Android library to measure execution times of the code sections in a way that does not compromise with the readability and can be shipped to production without any additional setup.

-> New behaviors can be added in the library by extending
+New behaviors can be added in the library by extending

-> MeasuredExecutionPath - The code path the does the measurement code spans
+- MeasuredExecutionPath - The code path the does the measurement code spans
-> ReleaseExecutionPath - A no-op path (default path) that is usually installed in the release variants.
+- ReleaseExecutionPath - A no-op path (default path) that is usually installed in the release variants.

 # Features
 1. Easy to integrate and configure